Asparagus and Leek Quiche

 Put a sheet of parchment paper on a flat surface and put the dough on top.
 Cover it with another sheet of parchment paper.

-Roll out the dough with a rolling pin until it is about an inch wider on all sides than your dish and about 6mm thick.
+Roll out the dough with a rolling pin until it is about an inch wider on all sides than your pie dish and about 6mm thick.

 Take off the top layer of parchment paper and put the quiche pan on top of the pastry, upside down.
 Flip quickly but gently so the pastry is on top of the pan.
 Be careful, because this part can fall apart.
 Don't worry if the pastry breaks.
 You should be able to fix it in the next step.